 To Sum Up

-In this article, you saw how to recover deleted photos from the file manager with four methods plus a bonus tip.
+In this article, you saw how to recover deleted photos/videos from the file manager with four methods plus a bonus tip.
 For most methods here example, restore photos from Google backup may lead the data on your device overwritten, which may not sit well with you.

 Using Google Photos may suffice, but it has cons involved.
 We then introduced iMyFone D-Back Android, the recommended recovery tool.
-We then showed you how to recover deleted photos in a file manager with D-Back.
+We then showed you how to recover deleted photos/videos in a file manager with D-Back.
 Thank you for reading, you can drop a comment below and share us your opinion.